wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 n = \left\lfloor 2^{16} \sum_{j=1}^k \frac{d_j}{10^j} + \frac{1}{2} \right\rfloor
 $$

-To see how above unfolds for the input `0.12408`:
+To see how this works, consider the input $0.12408$:

 $$
 n = 2^{16} \cdot \left( \frac{1}{10^1} + \frac{2}{10^2} + \frac{4}{10^3} + \frac{0}{10^4} + \frac{8}{10^5} \right) + \frac{1}{2}
 $$

-This will give us:

-$$
-n = 8132
+This will give us $ n = 8132 $.
-$$

 Knuth shares two important considerations at this point.

-First, since input values _dj_ are small nonnegative integers, Knuth wanted to keep the intermediate results reasonably small.
+First, since the input digits d<sub>j</sub> are small nonnegative integers, Knuth wanted to ensure that the intermediate results remained reasonably small.

-Second, since _k_ can be arbitrarily large, Knuth had concerns that these could become too large for our computers' hardware.
-He says that 17 digits are not only sufficient — they are sometimes necessary to determine the correct value of _n_.
+Second, because k (the number of digits) can be arbitrarily large, he was concerned that the computations might exceed the limits of the computer’s hardware.
+He points out that 17 digits are not only sufficient—they are sometimes necessary to determine the correct value of n.
 We can safely ignore _dj_ for _j > 17_.
-This shows that Knuth’s attention to detail here is brilliant.
+This level of attention to detail is a hallmark of Knuth’s approach and one of the reasons this program is so elegant.

-Here is this program called P1, as outlined in the paper:
+Here is this program, called P1, as outlined in the paper:

 ```
 P1: l := min(k, 17); m := 0;